Goldenkrew3000/GoDaddy-DUC/README.md

 ```
 ## GoDaddyDUC-Client
 COMING SOON

+# What is in GoDaddyDUC-OtherVersions
+## Python Version
+add info here and eventually fix that thing up

 # Additional Information
 If you have issues or suggestions with this program, please email me at: goldenkrew3000@naver.com